 Who is the New House Veterans Committee Chair?

-With a new Congress and a shift in party rule come new committee leadership roles.
+With a new Congress and a shift in party rule come new committee leadership roles and a new House Veterans Committee Chair.

 The most consequential government committee for veterans is, of course, the House and Senate Committees on Veterans Affairs.
 The Committee on Veterans affairs oversees nearly all aspects of legislation concerning America’s veterans.
 Issues such as veterans healthcare, education, life insurance and home loans are under the jurisdiction of the Committee.
 The Committee also serves as the congressional watchdog of the Department of Veterans Affairs.
 In short, the Committee on Veterans Affairs serves as the voice of America’s veterans in Congress.